Home Theater Receivers: Ratings of Sources

 by Editors of Audioholics.com

-Our AssessmentThe reviews at Audioholics.com are a bit of a mixed bag.
+Our AssessmentReviews here are a bit of a mixed bag.
 In the very best, the editors subject home theater receivers to a battery of bench and listening tests in detailed single-product reviews.
-But other reviews -- usually designated as First Looks -- are not testing based, though the writers do a good job of putting features and expected performance into context based on their own expertise.
-Previews of receiver lineups from several manufacturers are especially handy.
+But other reviews -- usually designated as First Looks or Previews -- are not testing based, though the writers do a good job of putting features and expected performance into context based on their own expertise.

 by Contributors to Newegg.com

-Our AssessmentSince this site caters to a technology-oriented customer base, most user reviewers here have a higher level of technical expertise than average.
+Our AssessmentSince this site caters to a technology-oriented customer base, most user reviewers here have a higher than average level of technical expertise.
 However, most receivers get less feedback than elsewhere -- though there are exceptions -- and the reviews tend to be on the short side.
-Receivers from Onkyo and Pioneer get high overall ratings, albeit from only a small handful of users.
+Receivers from Onkyo and Pioneer get high overall ratings, albeit from only a handful of users.